16 Things to Consider

 - Be energy efficient.
 It’s easier than ever to save on a swimming pool’s energy costs.
 Enclosures, pool covers, and pump and lighting timers can all pay for themselves in energy savings in a short amount of time.

 - Be green and eco-friendly.
-Some shy away from swimming pools for fear of their environmental impact, but the industry has worked hard in the last few years to make pool owner and steward of the environment not mutually exclusive terms.
+Some shy away from swimming pools for fear of their environmental impact, but the industry has worked hard in the last few years to make pool owners and stewards of the environment not mutually exclusive terms.
 Today’s pool heaters can be heated almost entirely using solar energy.
 Many chemical water treatments can now be replaced by less harsh natural alternatives.
 Swimming pool covers also reduce the amount of water lost (and then replaced) due to evaporation.

-- Don’t forget the Water Fatures.
+- Don’t forget the Water Features.
 Elegant waterfalls, spouting sconces, bubbling fountains—people love water features almost as much as the swimming pools themselves.
 If you’re interested in adding a few jets to your swimming pool, though, it’s best to do it during the initial construction.
 Retrofitting can be tricky (and sometimes impossible, depending on your swimming pool and what you want done) without a major remodel.
 It also costs more than twice as much, typically, to install water features after the fact.

 - Plant with purpose.
 This is especially important when thinking about your budget.
 You won’t want that swimming pool sitting in the yard by itself, so consider what you’d like to plant and where.
 Avoid planting messy trees or trees with far-reaching, shallow root systems (some oaks, birches, cypress) near your swimming pool, for instance.
 Instead go with bushy perennials that don’t grow as tall and can be moved if necessary.